-Sitting on his red, concrete-smear stoop, Mancuso whittled with a pearl-handle, nine-inch stiletto.
-His hair was white, complexion pale, with deep facial creases like a Hellenistic bust.
-Moss-covered, stone planters flanked him, an aluminum door with an “M” in the grill, behind.
-His faded-shingle, row house stood across from a brown-brick, public housing apartment where I was headed.
+Sitting on his red concrete-smear stoop, Mancuso whittled with a pearl-handle, nine-inch stiletto.
+White hair, complexion pale, with deep facial creases his face resembled a Hellenistic bust.
+Moss-covered stone planters flanked him, an aluminum door with an “M” in the grill, behind.
+His faded-shingle row house stood across from a brown-brick public housing apartment where I was headed.

-My practice was in Manhattan, but as penance for my East Side condo and dinners in trendy French restaurants, I spent one day a week caring for poor patients.
-I told friends over cocktails that taking the train to Brooklyn rather than my Mercedes brought me closer to the people, but in truth I was afraid that my car would be vandalized.
+My practice focused on Manhattan, but as penance for my East Side condo and dinners in trendy French restaurants, I spent one day a week caring for poor patients.
+Over cocktails, I told friends that taking the train to Brooklyn rather than my Mercedes brought me closer to the people, but in truth I was afraid that my car would be vandalized.

 Windows were open.
 Shouts echoed down the block from the ground-floor apartment that was my destination.
-The superintendent of the building had called me on my cell.
-He was a burly African-American.
-When I entered the apartment, he held the wrists of a woman in her twenties.
-She was on a bed, screaming.
+The superintendent of the building, a burly African-American, had called me on my cell.
+When I entered the apartment, he held the wrists of a woman in her twenties, on a bed, screaming.
 “Don’t take my babies.”
 The woman’s eyes were brown glass.

-Two older, African-American women gathered up a girl and a boy in their arms.
-The super said to the woman that, she wasn’t caring for the kids, and the ladies were doing what was necessary.
-The apartment smelled of excrement and vomit.
-There was a ripped, green-vinyl armchair, and a portable TV with a wire hanger aerial.
+Two older African-American women gathered up a girl and a boy in their arms.
+The super said to the woman that she wasn’t caring for the kids, and the ladies were doing what was necessary.
+The apartment smelled of excrement and vomit and had a ripped green-vinyl armchair and a portable TV with a wire hanger aerial.
 On the rickety stand next to the bed, were a pink Bic lighter and a charred, hollowed-out light bulb that served as an improvised crack pipe.
 At a baby’s cry, my head snapped toward a corner.
-Under a soiled pillow, a naked boy lay on the filthy, carpeted floor.
+Under a soiled pillow, a naked boy lay on the filthy carpeted floor.
 The baby’s skin had the texture of brown crepe paper.
 I scooped him into my arms.
 His pupils were dilated.
 I put my hand onto his forehead.
 He breathed, and I sighed relief.

 The room went silent.
 I looked up.
 The woman on the bed stared toward the doorway where Mancuso stood, surveying the scene.
 He came to me and said, “I’ll take him.”

 He held out his arms.
 Mancuso’s brown eyes were soft.
 I handed him the baby.
-He turned, and strode from the apartment.
+He turned and strode from the apartment.
 I followed him across the street and into his house.
-Just inside was a living room.
-The furniture was simple.
+Just inside, a living room with simple furniture.
 A black and white oval photo of a woman with an infant in her arms was on a mantle.
 I followed Mancuso into a bedroom.
-When he clicked on the light, the soft-blue painted room had an old wooden crib with a white mattress.
-Mancuso laid the baby in the crib.
+He clicked on the light, the soft-blue painted room had an old wooden crib with a white mattress.
+Mancuso laid the baby inside the crib.